 Assistance League of Flintridge established our Assisteens auxiliary in 1967.
-Today, the program has grown to over 60 members.
+Today, the program has grown to 50 members.
 The group meets on one weekend day a month during the school year with opportunities on other days as they come up.
-Assisteens also work in the Bargain Box Thrift Shop.
+Assisteens also staff the Bargain Box Thrift Shop, one Saturday per month.

 NOTE – This year, due to COVID-19, some of the Assisteens activities shown below may be eliminated or limited in scope.

 Bargain Box Sales Support These Assisteens Philanthropic Programs